eth-easl/orion/INSTALL.md

 ### Use Docker image

-We have set up a docker image: [A]() with all packages pre-installed.
+We have set up a docker image: [fotstrt/orion-ae](https://hub.docker.com/repository/docker/fotstrt/orion-ae/general) with all packages pre-installed.
 We assume NVIDIA drivers are installed in the source machine, and that docker containers can use the host machine's GPUs.

 * Start a container with `docker run --gpus=1 -it fotstrt/orion-ae:v1 bash`
 * Download the Orion repo and install: